11 Things to do in Virginia City / Ennis Area

 2. Brews and Spirits

 Quench your thirst at one of the region’s breweries or distilleries.
-Brunt Tree Brewing, right next to the famous Gravely Bar in Ennis, is dedicated to brewing quality beers that make the perfect complement to Ennis’ outdoor activities.
+Burnt Tree Brewing, right next to the famous Gravely Bar in Ennis, is dedicated to brewing quality beers that make the perfect complement to Ennis’ outdoor activities.
 Or, stroll across the street to the Willie’s Distillery.
 For the last decade, Willie’s has been providing Southwest Montana with award-winning bourbon, whiskey, vodka, moonshine, and other spirits.
 In Sheridan, Ruby Valley Brew combines a cozy, rejuvenating atmosphere with delicious microbrews.

 3. Bear Trap Canyon